Hinckley's Corner Historic District

 The Hinckley's Corner Historic District, also known as Paine Hollow, is a historic district including three properties located at 0, 25, and 40 Way #112 in Wellfleet, Massachusetts.
 This small cluster of properties are a representative of the outer Cape's life in the 19th century.
 All three houses are fairly utilitarian 1-1/2 story Cape style houses, with only modest traces of late Georgian or Federal styling.
 The oldest house, the Jonathan Young House at 40 Way #112, was built c.
 1790-91, and was owned for a significant portion of the 19th century by members of the Hinckley family.
 This property includes a 19th-century barn, a c.
 1920 structure whose uses have included a retail store and an art studio, and a c.
 1950 garage.
 The John Lewis House at 25 Way #112 was built c.
 1820, and has a Federal style fanlight over the main entrance.
 Its property includes a garage/guesthouse built c.
 1924, originally to house a Model T firetruck, and an oysterhouse built 1827-28.

 The third house is the Robert Paine House at 0 Way #112; it was also built c.
 1820, and is the most-altered of the three, with additions on either end.
-It stands on a larger property (neary 5 acres, compared to the 1-2 acre lots on which the others stand), and includes a small shed built c.
+It stands on a larger property (nearly 5 acres, compared to the 1–2-acre lots on which the others stand), and includes a small shed built c.
 1820 and a boatbuilding shop built c.
 1915.
 This house is further notable for housing a worker who helped build the Wellfleet Marconi Station in the early 1900s.

 The district was listed on the National Register of Historic Places in 1998.